This post may contain affiliate links. Please see my full disclosure policy for details.

 Soaps and cleaners were homemade.

-Clothing, quilts, aprons and pot holders were also on the Depression era crafts DIY list.
+Clothing, quilts, aprons and pot holders were also on the Depression era DIY gifts list.

 A hand towel was used for drying hands and aprons caught grease or spills instead of clothing.